killthebuddh4/banyan/README.md

 ## todo

+- [ ] The `createRpc` API is a bit awkward.
+You shouldn't have to create a fully-specified route when you invoke `createRpc`.
 - [ ] More granular logging options
+- [ ] Rate limiting
 - [ ] Better options for error handling, retries, etc.
+- [ ] The old and self-sent message handling would be more naturally part of a middleware API rather than options.

 # xm-val